Roberto Carlos (singer): 1960s

-Influenced by his idol Elvis Presley and the 1950s rock revolution, he rose to stardom as the main figure of the 1950s and 1960s musical movement known as Jovem Guarda (or Young Guard), which was a rip off from another TV Show.
+Influenced by his idol Elvis Presley and the 1950s rock revolution.
+In 1957, Tim Maia, Carlos, Arlênio Silva, Edson Trindade and Wellington started the vocal group The Sputniks.
+After a disagreement between Tim and Roberto, the group was disbanded.
+In the 60s,Carlos became known for the musical movement known as Jovem Guarda (or Young Guard), which was a rip off from another TV Show.
 From the same name "Jovem Guarda" was the first manifestation of the Brazilian pop rock movement.
 Since then, Roberto Carlos has been called "O Rei" (the King).

 When his first single and first LP (Louco por você, 1961) were commercial failures, Roberto Carlos was in danger of being fired from CBS in favor of Sérgio Murilo, the first successful rock singer in Brazil.
 Nevertheless, Murilo was fired instead for clashing with musical director Evandro Ribeiro over repertoire and payment, opening up space for Roberto Carlos.
-During his first decade of recording, Roberto Carlos also starred in a few motion pictures directed by Roberto Farias, many of them heavily inspired by the Beatles movies.
+During his first decade of recording, Roberto Carlos also starred in a few motion pictures directed by Roberto Farias, many of them inspired by the Beatles movies.